University of Sydney Library

 The University of Sydney Library is the library system of the University of Sydney.
-It comprises eight locations across several campuses of the university.
+It comprises eight library locations and seven study spaces across several campuses of the university.
 Its largest library, Fisher Library, is named after Thomas Fisher, an early benefactor.

 Among the collection are many rare items such as one of the two extant copies of the Gospel of Barnabas, and an annotated first edition of Philosophiae Naturalis Principia Mathematica by Sir Isaac Newton.
 In 2017, a member of staff discovered an original Giorgione sketch in Rare Books and Special Collections with a definitive date and cause of death for Giorgione, information that had been lost for over 500 years in a 1497 edition of Dante Alighieri's Divine Comedy.

 A brief history of the Library

 In 1885, the university received thirty thousand pounds from the estate of the late Thomas Fisher, retired bootmaker and property investor, to be used "in establishing and maintaining a library".

 There was a difference of opinion in the university on how to spend the bequest.
 The Chancellor thought the fund should be used for a building and to contribute to the salary of a Librarian, but the Vice Chancellor and Library Committee preferred to buy books.
 In 1887 a compromise was reached. £20,000 plus accumulated interest was set aside for a building fund with the hope that the government would provide matching funds and £10,000 was directed to an endowment for books.

 After many reversals and delays the New South Wales government agreed to fund the full cost of a new library building and the Fisher capital could be preserved as an endowed book fund.
 Plans were drawn up for the library by the Government Architect, Walter Vernon, and construction took eight years.

 The first Fisher Library opened in 1909.
 The reading room was in the Gothic tradition with a magnificent cedar roof but the adjoining multi-tier book stack was of advanced design, including two electric book lifts.
 The reading room is now the MacLaurin Hall.